MegaMark16/django-puzzle-captcha/README.rst

 Using this field has two parts.

 The first step is to load in images to be used as puzzles.
-This can be done either through the admin interface or through "python manage.py load_images <path_to_folder_containing_images>".
+This can be done either through the admin interface or through the built in load_images management command:

 ::